fredcy/fredcy-web/content/posts/tezos-v10.1-acl.md

     ... --rpc-addr localhost:8732 --rpc-addr :8732

 A quick and insecure way to allow all RPCs for remote access is by adding the `--allow-all-rpc :8732` option to the above.

+### Alternative explanation

+Here is how Pierre Boutillier puts it on the Baking Slack (lightly edited by me):

+If you configured `--rpc-addr` to something else than `localhost:...` and want to do something forbidden by the ACL, you have two possibilities:

+* if your baker/endorser/accusser/client/... is actually on the same machine, add an extra `--rpc-addr localhost:...` in addition of your old `--rpc-addr` and use `localhost` as the target of your RPCs.
+This configuration is safe (as long as access on your machine is secured)

+* if not; use `--allow-all-rpc [XXX]` with `[XXX]` being the exact same string as what you put as `--rpc-addr` argument.
+This configuration may not be safe.